montioo/backyardbot/plugins/sprinklerinterface/README.md

 ### Command `watering_state` (sent to frontend)

-The command `watering_state` informs the frontend about the current watering state.
-It either says the watering is off or displays the zone that is currently watered and the remaining durations.
+The command `update_frontend_state` informs the frontend about the current watering state.
+For each actuator, it either says the watering is off or displays the zone that is currently watered and the remaining durations.

 The backend will take care of constructing a string to display.
-The frontend does no further processing and just shows the received string in the UI.

-The payload thus only consists of a string.
+The frontend will display the string.
+The message also consists of a duration per actuator which holds a valid value if the actuator is watering.
+The frontend can interpret this value as seconds and start at timer to count down and update the UI.

 ### Command `start_watering` (sent to backend)